 Of course, that isn’t the whole picture for prospective students.
 For example, average SAT and average ACT scores will be a lot less useful in coming years than your average GPA!
 Read on for more about UC Santa Cruz admissions.

-Before we dive into UC Santa Cruz test scores, an important note: UC admissions has announced that, beginning with students applying for fall 2021 admission, they will not take SAT or ACT scores for admission purposes.
+Before we dive into UC Santa Cruz test scores, know that UC admissions has announced that, they will be going test-blind for fall 2021 admission.
+They will not look at your SAT or ACT scores for admission purposes.
 Keep an eye out on our post about test-optional schools and policies to stay updated.

 More About UC Santa Cruz SAT Scores

-However, this may change in the future!
-If you’ve already taken the test and are wondering if your scores are up to scratch compared to current students at UCSC, or if you’re considering applying to UCSC in a few years and want to make sure you have all of your bases covered, it can be useful to look at records of UC Santa Cruz SAT and ACT scores.
+If you’ve already taken the test and are wondering if your SAT scores are up to scratch compared to current students at UCSC, or if you’re considering applying to UCSC in a few years and want to make sure you have all of your bases covered, it can be useful to look at records of UC Santa Cruz SAT and ACT scores.

-Even if you’re applying for admission in fall of 2021, if you have awesome SAT or ACT scores, that’s great—they can definitely still help you with things like course placement and even scholarships (though not the UC Regents and Chancellor’s scholarships, which are now also test-blind).
+Even if you’re applying for admission in fall of 2021, good SAT or ACT scores can definitely still help you with things like course placement and even scholarships (though not the UC Regents and Chancellor’s scholarships, which are now also test-blind).
 However, they will not be an admissions factor.

 If you’re wondering how these scores came into play historically, this table shows the 25th percentile-75th percentile in each section for the admitted class of 2019.